Chile Verde with Chicken is a lighter, brighter chile made with fire roasted green tomatoes and tomatillos for an authentic flavor.

-Chile Verde is often made with pork, but I think the chicken, corn and white beans makes this a really delicious variation.
+Chile verde is often made with pork, but I think the chicken, corn and white beans makes this a really delicious variation.
+I use a rotisserie chicken to make it quick and easy.

 Chile Verde with Chicken